fido-device-onboard/pri-fidoiot/README.md

 $ mvn clean install
 ```

+or FDO PRI source can be built using docker container.
+[REFER](./build/README.MD)

 The build creates artifacts which will be used in the rest of this guide.

-The runnable artifacts can be found in <fdo-pri-src>/component-samples/demo/
+The runnable artifacts can be found in /<fdo-pri-src/>/component-samples/demo/

 ### Credential storage

-Credentials are defined in the service.env for each service and will be made available as environment variables to each docker/podman container.
+Credentials are defined in the `<fdo-pri-src>/component-sample/demo/{component}/service.env` for each service and will be made available as environment variables to each docker/podman container.

 aio/service.env
 manufacturer/service.env